theiagen/bioforklift/docs/core_concepts.md

 - Samples are grouped into sets for processing
 - Workflow results update sample status

-### Schema Definitions

-Schema definitions in YAML format define:

-- Field names, types, and attributes
-- System-generated fields
-- Field relationships and mappings
-- Special handling instructions

-Schemas are used to create and interact with BigQuery tables.

 ### Entity Sets

 Entity sets in Terra group samples for workflow processing: